-As explained on the Preparing for the ARC page, we decided to cross the Atlantic in company because although we had clocked up a fair number of sea miles in our time, we had never crossed an ocean on our own.
-So we felt that this was best done in company and with the safety features that an organisation like the World Cruising Club offers.
-In fact we met up with several boats who had followed this exact logic and signed up for their ARC!
-So our logic wasn't too far off... and perhaps we weren't the wimps we generally make ourselves out to be!
-This first time round we were indeed very happy with the ARC organisation in Las Palmas; we attended several interesting seminars and some of the many social events held to create a bond between the 200-odd boats (with some 1000-plus participants involved).
+As explained on the Preparing for the ARC page, we originally decided to cross the Atlantic in company because although we had clocked up a fair number of sea miles in our time, we had never crossed an ocean on our own.
+So we felt that this was best done in company and with the safety features that an organisation like the World Cruising Club reputedly offers.
+During our first ARC, we met up with several boats that had followed this same logic and signed up for their ARC!
+So our approach wasn't too far off...
+This first time round we were indeed very happy with the ARC organisation in Las Palmas.
+We attended several interesting seminars and some of the many social events held to create a bond between the 200-odd boats (with some 1000-plus participants involved).
 Because of our own timetable constraints (due to work still to be done at home and having to repair Ngahue IV for an ocean crossing in Lanzarote, we were amongst the last boats to arrive in Las Palmas.
 Thus, for instance, we missed a (probably very interesting - for us at least) seminar on two-handed crew sailing across; but managed to attend most others.
 On the plus side, we got the prize for the most romantic couple in the fancy dress party (see picture on Circumnavigation page 2) and were treated to a candle-light dinner at one of the restaurants overlooking the marina!
 Nice!

-The only real breakage that we had during our crossing was the flagstaff holder breaking off the pushpit railing - after 22 years, the gyrating movement at sea broke the welding (which in Las Palmas had a crack in it...).
+The only real breakage that we had during our first Atlantic crossing was the flagstaff holder breaking off the pushpit railing - after 22 years, the gyrating movement at sea broke the welding (which in Las Palmas had a crack in it...).
 It was welded back in place in Guadeloupe, thus removing a weak spot in the tubing of our pushpit!